 While Botox is not approved for depression, scientific studies have shown that it can improve the mental condition as well.
 TMJ can also be improved.

 How does it work?

-BOTOX Cosmetic contains onabotulinum toxin A. When this substance is injected, it works by simply relaxing the muscles underneath the skin to create a smooth and refreshed appearance.
-While this only targets the wrinkles that appear when you make facial expressions, you can consider getting an injectable filler treatment at the same time for any wrinkles and creases that are permanently visible.
+BOTOX Cosmetic contains onabotulinum toxin A. When this substance is injected, how it works is by simply relaxing the facial muscle underneath the skin to create a smooth and refreshed appearance.
+While this only targets the wrinkles that appear when you make facial expressions, you can consider getting an injectable filler treatment with hyaluronic acid at the same time for any wrinkles and creases that are permanently visible.
 This combination is known as a “liquid facelift” or Soft Lift™.

 With BOTOX treatment, glabellar lines can be reduced in appearance through the introduction of the product’s primary component, botulinum toxin.
 Botulinum toxin interrupts neuromuscular transmissions — the signals sent between brain and muscle — and gives muscles the time they need to relax from their regular contractions.
 Glabellar lines are unable to remain visible once the underlying cause behind their formation has been cut off.
 When BOTOX is introduced to the area between a patient’s brows, creases and wrinkles lose shape and these lines soften and smooth out.